Teichlab/cellphonedb/README.md

 # CellPhoneDB

 ## What is CellPhoneDB?
-CellPhoneDB is a publicly available repository of curated receptors, ligands and its interactions.
+CellPhoneDB is a publicly available repository of curated receptors, ligands and their interactions.
 Subunit architecture is included for both ligands and receptors, representing heteromeric complexes accurately.
 This is crucial, as cell-cell communication relies on multi-subunit protein complexes that go beyond the binary representation used in most databases and studies.

 CellPhoneDB integrates [existing datasets](Docs/ppi-resources.md) that pertain to cellular communication and new manually reviewed information.
-Prestigious databases CellPhoneDB gets information are: UniProt, Ensembl, PDB, the IMEx consortium, IUPHAR.
+Databases from which CellPhoneDB gets information are: UniProt, Ensembl, PDB, the IMEx consortium, IUPHAR.

 CellPhoneDB can be used to search for a particular ligand/receptor or interrogate your own single-cell transcriptomics data.

 ## Starting to use CellPhoneDB

-To start using CellPhoneDB, you can use our interactive web ([cellphonedb.org](https://www.cellphonedb.org)) and run in the analysis in our private cloud, or just run CellPhoneDB in your computer/cloud/farm.
-Please, take the second way if you are going to work with big datasets).
+To start using CellPhoneDB, you can use our interactive web application ([cellphonedb.org](https://www.cellphonedb.org)) and run in the analysis in our private cloud, or just run CellPhoneDB in your computer/cloud/farm.
+(The latter is preferable if you are going to work with big datasets).

 ### Installing CellPhoneDB
-NOTE: Works with Python v3.5 or superior.
-If your default Python interpreter is for v2.x (you can check it with `python --version`), calls to `python`/`pip` should be substituted by `python3`/`pip3`.
+NOTE: Works with Python v3.5 or greater.
+If your default Python interpreter is for `v2.x` (you can check it with `python --version`), calls to `python`/`pip` should be substituted by `python3`/`pip3`.

-We highly recommend to use a virtual env (steps 1 and 2) but you can omit.
+We highly recommend using a python virtual environment (as described in steps 1 and 2) but you could of course omit these steps and install via `pip` immediately.

-1. Create python > 3.5 virtual-env
+1. Create python>3.5 virtualenv
 ```shell
 python -m venv cpdb-venv
 ```

-2. Activate virtual-env
+2. Activate virtualenv
 ```shell
 source cpdb-venv/bin/activate
 ```